alexmiller63/health-information/health-log.md

 - Historical Apple Health measurements were merged into this log.
 The complete raw source remains in `apple-health.md`.

+---

-August 6, 2026
+## August 6, 2026

-Morning Medications
+### Morning Medications

-* ✓ Omeprazole 20 mg (before lunch)
-* ✓ Sertraline 25 mg
-* ✓ Atenolol 100 mg
-* ✓ Amlodipine 10 mg
-* ✓ Losartan 100 mg
+- Omeprazole: 20 mg, taken before lunch

+- Sertraline: 25 mg, taken

+- Atenolol: 100 mg, taken

+- Amlodipine: 10 mg, taken

+- Losartan: 100 mg, taken

-* ✓ Oxybutynin ER 10 mg
+- Oxybutynin ER: 10 mg, taken

-* Allopurinol 300 mg: Out of medication.
-Need to contact CVS for a refill.
+- Allopurinol: 300 mg, not taken; out of medication, need to contact CVS for a refill

-* ✓ Depakote 250 mg
-* ✓ Aspirin 81 mg
+- Depakote: 250 mg, taken

+- Aspirin: 81 mg, taken

-Measurements
+### Measurements

-* Blood Glucose (fasting): 117 mg/dL
+- Blood Glucose (fasting): 117 mg/dL

-* Blood Pressure: 133/69 mmHg
+- Blood Pressure: 133/69 mmHg

-* Pulse (sphygmomanometer): 64 bpm
+- Pulse (Sphygmomanometer): 64 bpm

-* Oxygen Saturation: 92%
+- Oxygen Saturation: 92%

-* Pulse (oximeter): 64 bpm
+- Pulse (Oximeter): 64 bpm

-* Temperature: 98.0°F
+- Temperature: 98.0°F

-* Weight: 261.0 lb
+- Weight: 261.0 lb

-Notes
+### Notes

-* Slept approximately 12 hours.
+- Slept approximately 12 hours.
 Awakened by a phone call rather than waking naturally, but still felt well rested.

-* Attended diabetic retinopathy examination.
+- Attended diabetic retinopathy examination.
 Measurements were taken.
 Sprinter Health indicated they would notify Molina that they can perform a wellness check.

-* Received information about the Santa Central “100 Days to Sleigh” health challenge and forwarded it to Cindy.
+- Received information about the Santa Central “100 Days to Sleigh” health challenge and forwarded it to Cindy.

-* Glucose meter is initially difficult to slide into its protective sleeve.
+- Glucose meter is initially difficult to slide into its protective sleeve.
 Repeated insertions may loosen the fit over time.

-* Procedure improvement: remove a test strip before lancing a finger to reduce the chance of contaminating unused test strips with blood.
+- Procedure improvement: remove a test strip before lancing a finger to reduce the chance of contaminating unused test strips with blood.

-August 7, 2026

-Measurements

-• Blood Glucose:
-  • Fasting, before breakfast: measured, but reading was lost before it could be recorded
-  • Approximately 1 hour after breakfast: 296 mg/dL
-• Blood Pressure:
-  • First reading: 101/57 mmHg, pulse 72 bpm
-    • Blood pressure monitor reported a possible irregular heartbeat.
-  • Repeat reading: 108/57 mmHg, pulse 66 bpm
-    • No irregular-heartbeat warning or other warning was reported on the repeat measurement.
-• Oxygen Saturation: 95%
-• Pulse: 67 bpm
-• Temperature: 97.7°F
-• Weight: 264.4 lb

-Morning Medications

-• Sertraline: taken
-• Atenolol: taken
-• Amlodipine: taken
-• Losartan: taken
-• Allopurinol: not taken; supply exhausted and refill believed to have been ordered
-• Oxybutynin: taken
-• Depakote (divalproex): taken
-• Low-dose aspirin: taken

-Previous Night’s Medications

-• Depakote (divalproex): 2 tablets, taken
-• Atorvastatin: taken
-• Seroquel (quetiapine): 100 mg, 1 tablet, taken
-• Melatonin: taken
-• Saphris (asenapine): taken

-Sleep

-• Bedtime: approximately 1:30 a.m.
-• Wake time: 7:25 a.m. with alarm
-• Time in bed: approximately 5 hours 55 minutes
-• Sleep was mostly continuous, with a possible brief awakening to use the bathroom.
-• Felt alert and energetic after waking.
-• Teri Thomas independently commented that I sounded “bright-eyed and bushy-tailed.”

-Diet Log

-• Breakfast: oatmeal

-Alcohol Log

-• None so far today.

-Notes

-• Morning fasting blood glucose was taken before breakfast, but the numerical reading was lost before it could be recorded.
-• A second blood glucose measurement was taken approximately 1 hour after the oatmeal breakfast and measured 296 mg/dL.
-• Morning routine will include a fasting blood glucose measurement before breakfast and another blood glucose measurement when morning medications are taken after breakfast.
-The post-breakfast measurement will be labeled with the approximate elapsed time since eating.
-• Blood pressure was low on two consecutive measurements.
-The first measurement also produced a possible irregular-heartbeat warning; the warning did not recur on the repeat measurement.
-• Melatonin supply is running low, and there is currently no money available to replace it.
-• Daily health-log entries will include measurements, medications, sleep, diet, and alcohol.

-## August 7, 2026 — Replacement Entry

-**This entry supersedes the earlier August 7, 2026 entry.**

-### Measurements

-- Blood Glucose:

-  - Fasting, before breakfast: measured, but reading was lost before it could be recorded; recalled as being in a good range

-  - Approximately 1 hour after breakfast: 296 mg/dL

-  - Afternoon, while experiencing dizziness: 67 mg/dL

-  - Approximately 15 minutes after eating Japanese peanuts: 76 mg/dL

-  - 3:31 pm, after subsequently eating 2 slices of whole-wheat bread: 108 mg/dL

-- Blood Pressure:

-  - First reading: 101/57 mmHg, pulse 72 bpm

-    - Blood pressure monitor reported a possible irregular heartbeat.

-  - Repeat reading: 108/57 mmHg, pulse 66 bpm

-    - No irregular-heartbeat warning or other warning was reported on the repeat measurement.

-- Oxygen Saturation: 95%

-- Pulse: 67 bpm

-- Temperature: 97.7°F

-- Weight: 264.4 lb

-### Morning Medications

-- Sertraline: taken

-- Atenolol: taken

-- Amlodipine: taken

-- Losartan: taken

-- Allopurinol: not taken; supply exhausted and refill believed to have been ordered

-- Oxybutynin: taken

-- Depakote (divalproex): taken

-- Low-dose aspirin: taken

-### Previous Night’s Medications

-- Depakote (divalproex): 2 tablets, taken

-- Atorvastatin: taken

-- Seroquel (quetiapine): 100 mg, 1 tablet, taken

-- Melatonin: taken

-- Saphris (asenapine): taken

-### Sleep

-- Bedtime: approximately 1:30 am

-- Wake time: 7:25 am with alarm

-- Time in bed: approximately 5 hours 55 minutes

-- Sleep was mostly continuous, with a possible brief awakening to use the bathroom.

-- Felt alert and energetic after waking.

-- Teri Thomas independently commented that I sounded “bright-eyed and bushy-tailed.”

-### Diet Log

-- Breakfast: oatmeal

-- Lunch: whole-wheat bread turkey breast sandwich

-- During low-blood-glucose episode: Japanese peanuts

-- After glucose increased to 76 mg/dL: 2 slices of whole-wheat bread

-### Alcohol Log

-- None so far today.

-### Additional Medications

-- Mounjaro: weekly dose taken just after lunch

-- Omeprazole: 20 mg taken after lunch rather than before lunch as normally scheduled

-### Hypoglycemic Episode

-- While lying down in the afternoon, experienced dizziness.

-- Blood glucose measured 67 mg/dL.

-- Ate Japanese peanuts from Valentine’s snack supply.

-- Dizziness subsequently resolved.

-- Repeat blood glucose was 76 mg/dL.

-- Ate 2 slices of whole-wheat bread.

-- Blood glucose measured 108 mg/dL at 3:31 pm.

-- This appears to be the first known episode of symptomatic low blood glucose.

-### Notes

-- Morning fasting blood glucose was taken before breakfast, but the numerical reading was lost before it could be recorded.
-It is recalled as having been in a good range.

-- A second blood glucose measurement approximately 1 hour after the oatmeal breakfast measured 296 mg/dL.

-- Blood glucose later fell to 67 mg/dL with dizziness and subsequently recovered to 108 mg/dL after food.

-- The weekly Mounjaro dose was taken just after lunch.

-- Blood pressure was low on two consecutive morning measurements.
-The first measurement also produced a possible irregular-heartbeat warning; the warning did not recur on the repeat measurement.

-- Melatonin supply is running low, and there is currently no money available to replace it.

-- Daily health-log entries will include measurements, medications, sleep, diet, and alcohol.
+---

-## August 7, 2026 — Replacement Entry
+## August 7, 2026

-**This entry supersedes the earlier August 7, 2026 entry.**
+> **Logging milestone:** August 7, 2026 is the first date on which diet and alcohol were systematically recorded as dedicated categories in this health log.
+The absence of Diet Log or Alcohol Log sections on earlier dates does not indicate that diet or alcohol was assessed and found to be absent; those categories had not yet been systematically logged.

 ### Measurements